euwbah/musescore-xen-tuner/README.md

 The last interval size, `1200c`, specifies the equave size.
 The equaves are referenced in terms of the nominals defined, rather than the standard 12edo octave.
 E.g., if you only declare 2 nominals, then the next equave up from A4 will start at C5 instead of A5.

+Instead of specifying cents directly, any time an interval size is to be specified, we can use any supported [relative tuning interval](#relative-tuning-interval-syntax), as follows:

+### Relative tuning interval syntax

+Whenever a tuning config expects a relative interval size, we can either specify

+- **Cents**: e.g. `100c` for 100 cents, or `-200c` for -200 cents.
+- **Ratios**: e.g. `2` or `2/1` for an octave (= 1200 cents), `3/2` for JI perfect fifth.
+  - If a **negative ratio** is specified, instead of playing back a negative frequency (which doesn't make sense), the plugin interprets it negation of ratios as **reciprocal**, so instead of `3/4` we can also write `-4/3` to specify "down a perfect fourth".

+> [!NOTE]
+> For advanced users, you can use any valid JavaScript expression (up to ECMAScript version 5) that evaluates to a number.
+This works for both cents and ratios, e.g.:
+> - `Math.pow(2, 1/12)` is a ratio that represents a 100 cent interval (12th root of 2), and is equivalent to stating `100c`
+> - `(Math.PI)c` is exactly 3.1415926... cents
+> - `Math.sqrt(4/3)` is exactly half the size of a just perfect fourth
+>
+> If for whatever reason, a JavaScript expression ends with 'c' but you don't want it to be interpreted as cents, you can just define and evaluate a variable in one line so it doesn't end with `c`, e.g., `var blah = 2 * magic; blah`.

 ### Adding accidentals

 Now let's add the usual 12edo accidentals to complete the 12edo tuning system.